September 24, 2010

 But the reality is that the other person's speech or behavior is only half the story, maybe even less.
 The person taking offense is at least an equally important part of this tale.
 The lesson our easily offended people have for us is that we all differ in our thresholds for taking offense.
 The person taking offense is at least as important as the one accused of doing the offending, perhaps more so.

-I suspect you've also known people who never seemed to take offense at much of anything.
-Virtually nothing rattles them, and attempts to shock them fall flat.
+I suspect you have also known people who rarely seemed to take offense at much of anything.
+They like to laugh and are willing to laugh at themselves.
+Nothing seems to rattle them, and attempts to shock them fall flat.
 Again, individuals differ in the their thresholds for feeling offended.

-This is one part of why I have not found the ongoing "don't be a dick" debate to be all that interesting.
+This is one part of why I have not found the "don't be a dick" debate taking place in the atheist community to be all that interesting.
 I can usually control my own behavior, but I have no control over the behavior of others and even less control over their feelings.
 If someone is going to take offense at something I've written, that is their choice.
 Unless I know them reasonably well, I'll never be able to predict how they might react.

 Does this mean I have no responsibility at all if something I write offends others?
 No, I wouldn't go quite that far.
-But the vast majority (at least two-thirds) is theirs, and there is little point in pretending otherwise.
+I need to be reasonable, but part of being reasonable here means that there is little point in pretending that I am responsible for another person's feelings.